-On the first day of your China group tour, you will meet your Adventure Leader at 7am at the hostel to drop off your bags, have a pre-departure meeting and meet your travel companions.
+On the first day of your Hong Kong loop tour, you will meet your Adventure Leader at 7am at the hostel for a pre-departure meeting.

 If you’re an early bird, you will travel up to Victoria Peak and enjoy an exceptional view over Hong Kong.
-With an elevation of 552m, Victoria Peak is the highest hill on the Hong Kong island.
 If you’re a little jetlagged, you can join at 10am, when the group will leave the hostel, say goodbye to Hong Kong and head to Yangshuo.

-After a 3-hour bullet train to Guilin and a 2-hour bus to Yangshuo, you will check-in to your new hostel and relax.
+After a 3-hour bullet train to Guilin and a 2-hour bus to Yangshuo, you will check-in to your new hostel.

 Day 2 – Yangshuo:

 Today is a free day!
-So, you can decide how you’d like to spend it.
-You have the option to join a traditional Chinese cooking class, kayak along the picturesque Li River or experience traditional Chinese therapy such as hot cupping.
+You can decide how you’d like to spend it.
+You have the option to join a traditional cooking class, kayak along the Li River, or experience a traditional Chinese therapy such as hot cupping.